chriscardillo/giftwrap/README.md

 **This section assumes you are familiar with [AWS](https://aws.amazon.com/) and have the AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) on your local machine.**

-As mentioned, giftwrap ships with a lexicon of the 7,000+ available AWS CLI functions, a data frame called `aws`.
+As mentioned, giftwrap ships with a lexicon of the 7,000+ available AWS CLI functions, a data frame called `lexicon_aws`.
 I'd recommend against loading them all.
 Fortunately, you have two options for loading your desired functions:

 1) Simply use your favorite data manipulation tool (most likely `dplyr`) to filter for the AWS CLI commands you wish to load, and pass the filtered lexicon to `load_lexicon`.